unixarticle1/kahoot/README.md

-# kahoot
+# Kahoot Flood Hack
-Create infinite names in Kahoot; for mac
+A simple mac kahoot hack that allows you to create infinite names in kahoot.